 Braided updos are texturally interesting and fun.
 This lets you find a look that reflects your preference while keeping your hair in place.
-There are many braids to choose from, giving you the freedom to find a hairstyle that complements your natural hair texture and length.
+There are many braids to choose from, allowing you to find a hairstyle that complements your natural hair texture and length.
 For more detailed looks, you can experiment with different braiding patterns on the scalp.
 Or you can keep it simple by pulling your natural hair into a simple bun.
-Updos are incredibly versatile, so find a look that you love and makes you feel good about your hair.
+Updos are incredibly versatile, so find a look that you love and that makes you feel good about your hair.

 47. Braided Updo Natural Hair